 An I-20 is issued by the U.S. school you attend and allows you to apply for an F-1 visa, enter/re-enter the U.S. to pursue your program of study, and prove you are in the U.S. legally.

 The information on your I-20 must remain current at all times throughout your study.
 Contact our office immediately if:

 - There are changes to your field of study (major/minor) or legal name.

 - You cannot complete your program before the program end date.
-You must complete and submit the Program Extension Form prior to the end date with the Center for International Education.
+You must complete and submit the Program Extension Form prior to the end date with the International Student Services.

 - You will graduate before the program end date.
-You must contact the Center for International Education in order to change the program end date.
+You must contact the ISS in order to change the program end date.